Apollo0317/network-communication-project/README.md

 **Grading Criteria**:

 - Successfully transmit simple strings (15 points)
-- Handle longer messages (5 points)
+- Handle longer messages (5 points).
+This means your protocol supports **slicing**, i.e., to slice a packet into mutiple packets, and compose them into one packet.
 - Basic error detection mechanism (10 points)

 ---

 ### Level 2: Multi-Host Communication (30 points)

-**Scenario**: N hosts connected to the same channel
+**Scenario**: N hosts in the same network.
+You need to use switches or routers for multi-user communication, instead of N(N-1) direct connections (full mesh topology).

+**Topology**: Use a Star Topology where all hosts connect to a central Switch/Router.
+Do not use a Full Mesh topology where every host has a direct cable to every other host.

+**Forwarding**: The central device (Switch/Router) must receive signals from a source host and forward them to the intended destination host based on the addressing scheme you design.

 **Requirements**:

 1. Based on Level 1, design a mechanism to distinguish different hosts
 2. Implement addressing mechanism (how to specify target host)
 3. Implement routing/forwarding mechanism (how messages reach their destination)
-4. Handle simultaneous transmissions from multiple hosts
+4. Handle simultaneous transmissions from multiple hosts.
+This means the central device can handle multiple access.
+As a counterpart, a central device with inability of mutiple access will disgard all messages received from other hosts (or ignore it), when it is processing message from specific host.
+The concurrency processing can be assumed as a part of **Extension Feature.**

 **Grading Criteria**: